Shenton Park, Western Australia: Local

 East of the railway line, Shenton Park is part of the City of Subiaco.
 West of the railway line, Shenton Park is part of the City of Nedlands.
 Within the City of Subiaco, Shenton Park is part of the South Ward.
-Councillors for the South Ward are Rick Powell, whose term ends in 2023, and Simon White, whose term ends in 2025.
-The Mayor of Subiaco is David McMullen, whose term ends in 2025.
 Within the City of Nedlands, Shenton Park is part of the Hollywood Ward.
-Councillors for the Hollywood Ward are John Wetherall, whose term ends in 2023, and Ben Hodsdon and Olinka Combes, whose terms end in 2025.
-The Mayor of Nedlands is Fiona Argyle, whose term ends in 2023.

 State and federal

 As of the 2021 Western Australian state election, for the Western Australian Legislative Assembly (lower house), Shenton Park is part of the electoral district of Nedlands.
 This seat is part of the North Metropolitan Region of the Western Australian Legislative Council (upper house).
-The current member for Nedlands is Katrina Stratton, of the Australian Labor Party, the main centre-left party in Australia.
-Prior to the 2021 election, the Liberal Party of Australia, the main centre-right party, had held the seat every year since 1950.
+The current member for Nedlands is Jonathan Huston of the Liberal Party, the main centre-right party in Australia, which has held the seat in every election except 2021.

 Shenton Park is within the division of Curtin for the Australian House of Representatives.
-The member for Curtin is the Liberal Party's Celia Hammond.
+The member for Curtin is Kate Chaney, a community independent.

 The only voting location in Shenton Park is the Shenton Park Community Centre.
 Federal elections before 2013 also used St Aloysius Catholic Church for voting as well.